John Gauntner is recognised as the world’s leading non-Japanese sake expert, and he joins us in this episode of the podcast.

-This time I’ve got two interviews to share with you from my time in Japan earlier this year doing a sake press tour with the Japanese Sake & Shochu Makers Association (JSS).
+I interviewed John in early 2019 as part of a sake press tour with the Japanese Sake & Shochu Makers Association (JSS).

-A resident of Japan since 1988, he has been writing and lecturing about sake since 1994 and has published six books on the topic.
+A resident of Japan since 1988, John Gauntner has been writing and lecturing about sake since 1994 and has published six books on the topic.

 Next up, I visited the Japanese Sake & Shochu Information Centre in Tokyo where I sat down for a chat with the centre manager, Shuso Imada.